Kapott/til/linux/desktop_icons.md

 # Desktop icons

-`.desktop` are usually just clickable shortcuts to start applications.
+`.desktop` files are usually just clickable shortcuts to start applications.
 They can, however, also contain 'actions' which start part of the program, or start the program in a certain state.
 Which makes them fun and hackable for users.

 ## Example .desktop files to show the syntax